hammaadworks/MohammedHMateen/dreams_and_plans.md

 *   **4. Strategic Collaborations for Ummah Benefit:**
     *   **Objective:** To actively seek out, partner with, and support organizations doing great work for the Ummah in all possible fields.
-    *   **Methodology:** To merge efforts with these organizations in their noble causes, leveraging synergies to reap extra goodness and `husna ma'ab` (a good return/destination).
+    *   **Methodology:** To start with all ventures listed above (and their upcoming phases), expanding them to build bigger and collect all resources necessary to achieve the next big goals of your life, by the Fazl of ALLAH SWT.
+To merge efforts with these organizations in their noble causes, leveraging synergies to reap extra goodness and `husna ma'ab` (a good return/destination).
     *   **Desired Outcome:** Amplified positive impact on the Ummah through collaborative efforts, aligning with the principle of mutual support and collective benefit.

-*   *(Your next strategic moves will build upon these foundational goals...)*

----

-### Category 3: Long Term Goals - The Empire Awaits (To be defined)
+### Category 3: Victory

 *   *The grand vision, the legacy you will forge, brick by brick, for the pleasure of ALLAH SWT.*